darshveer/civic/README.md

 # C.I.V.I.C - Community Infrastructure Verification & Intelligent Clustering

-A modern, gamified civic engagement platform that connects citizens directly with city administration — built around a **fleet of 17 Gemini agents** that triage, verify, deduplicate, prioritise, predict, dispatch, and advocate.
-Several are **tool-using** agents: a citizen can file a report by chatting, staff can query live city data in plain language, and a work-order can be drafted and dispatched in one click.
+A modern, gamified civic engagement platform that connects citizens directly with city administration — built around a **fleet of 12 Gemini agents** (backed by **3 deterministic decision engines**) that triage, verify, deduplicate, prioritise, predict, dispatch, and advocate.
+Two are **tool-using / function-calling** agents: a citizen can file a report just by chatting, and staff can query live city data in plain language; a work-order can also be drafted and dispatched in one click.

 ## Features